 1.3.1 Strengthen Europe’s Microelectronics and Communication Ecosystems

 Only by significantly extending its overall footprint in the global microelectronics domain the EU will be able to achieve its ambitious targets.
 Europe’s dependence on external suppliers and technologies for microelectronics and their manufacturing has steadily grown over the past 30 years to a point that Europe has become vulnerable in some specific areas of the semiconductor domain.
-Therefore, to remain globally competitive, Europe must find a decisive answer by creating the conditions for a strong, future-ready, and crisis-proof European value chain for microelectronics able to supply electronic components and systems for important downstream industries in Europe.
+Therefore, to remain globally competitive, Europe must find a decisive answer by creating the conditions for a strong, future-ready, profitable, and crisis-proof European value chain for microelectronics able to supply electronic components and systems for important downstream industries in Europe.

 Within the field of communication technology, the most promising and critical components are necessary in the field of mobile/radio network technology and optical transmission technology, as these technologies are vital and mission critical for a modern and sustainable digital economy.
 Modern economies do require and rely on modern mobile networks and the latest technologies applied herein.